satvik-tandon/cc-simple-server/vagrant.md

-# **Vagrant with Docker**
+# **Vagrant with Docker and VirtualBox**
 #### **YOU SHOULD NOT NEED TO EDIT THE [VagrantFile](Vagrantfile)**

-This guide will walk you through setting up your local development environment using **Vagrant** with **Docker** as the provider.
+This guide will walk you through setting up your local development environment using **Vagrant** with **Docker** or **VirtualBox** as the provider.

 We are using **Vagrant** to standardize our local development environment.
-Instead of installing dependencies directly on your machine, Vagrant will spin up a **Docker container** for your development work.
-This ensures that everyone has a consistent environment regardless of their operating system (Windows, macOS, or Linux).
+Instead of installing dependencies directly on your machine, Vagrant will spin up a **Docker container** or a **VirtualBox virtual machine (VM)** for your development work.
+This ensures a consistent environment across operating systems (Windows, macOS, or Linux) and eliminates "it works on my machine" issues.

-Since the class has a diverse array of operating systems, using Vagrant with Docker ensures that everyone has the same development environment.
-Traditionally Vagrant was used with popular virtualization software like VirtualBox, but now with the prevalence of arm64 and M1 Macs, Docker is a more lightweight and efficient choice.
+While Docker is the preferred provider for lightweight containers, **VirtualBox** serves as a reliable fallback, especially for x86-based systems, including Windows machines.

 ---